-Bulgaria: Electricity distributors CEZ, EVN and Pro Energo accused of unfair competition16.
-May 2014. / SEE Energy News
+Bulgaria: Electricity distributors CEZ, EVN and Pro Energo accused of unfair competition, SEE Energy News

 Bulgaria’s Commission for Protection of Competition (CPC) became the latest state regulator to announce administrative proceedings against the country’s three electricity distribution firms, accusing them of unfair competition on May 13.